-The Detention Center's total revenues in 2015 showed a positive variance of \$260,670 when compared to the budget amount.
-Expenditures actually incurred were \$12,752 more than the budgeted amount.
-Prisoner related charges have always represented the major portion of budgeted expenditures and have continued to decrease due to a cooperative agreement with the Lincoln Parish Sheriff Office that went into effect mid-year 2013.
+The Detention Center's total revenues in 2016 showed a positive variance of \$147,214 when compared to the budgeted amount.
+Expenditures actually incurred were \$57,767 less than the budgeted amount.
+Prisoner related charges have always represented the major portion of budgeted expenditures and have continued to decrease due to a cooperative agreement with the Lincoln Parish Sheriff Office that went into effect midyear 2013.
+Due to an increase in pre-trial detainee population in the last 18 months, the budget for housing adult prisoners has significantly increased.
+This is due to the cost of housing prisoners out of parish.